Generating Smooth Connections in 3D Mesh Models of Brain Arteries

 “Sweeping” a contour along path

-As a result, we came up with a better idea which was also based on the tools we had already had in our Graylight Imaging “toolbox”.
+As a result, we came up with a better idea which was also based on the tools we already had in our “toolbox”.
 The solution was to generate a moving frame (orthonormal basis) at each point on the curve.
-We used the idea similar to Frenet-Serret frame, but with more stable normal vectors.
-Having all the basis vectors, we were able to construct change-of-basis matrices for each path point and convert contour vertices to those bases independently with a simple matrix multiplication.
+We used an idea similar to Frenet-Serret frame [1], but with more stable normal vectors.
+With all the basis vectors in hand, we built change-of-basis matrices for each point on the path.
+This allowed us to convert contour points to these bases directly using simple matrix multiplication.

 Figure 4.
 Bases along the connection spline points